 - Do not include the photography credit, copyright information, dimensions, scale, or other information that can be found elsewhere on the object page.

-- Transcribe all visible text in the image, including signatures.
+- Transcribe all visible, legible text in the image, including signatures.

-- Don’t include “image of” or “picture of.”
-It is assumed your short description is for an image.
+- Do not include “image of” or “picture of.”

 - Be specific when describing color but use commonly used color words.

 - Color and light may be likened to temperature—warmth and coolness.

 Please contact [email protected] with questions and comments.
 We welcome your feedback and try to respond to comments within five business days.

 This post was created on 18 May 2022 and updated on 28 August 2022.